History

 January 2011.
-Ten writers gather at WriterHouse for a class in fiction.
-We share work, and provide critiques.
+Ten writers gather at WriterHouse in downtown Charlottesville for a class in fiction taught by David Ronka.
+We share work and provide critiques.

 June 2011.
 Four of us from that class meet at a coffee shop in Charlottesville, Virginia to see if we want to form a writer group.
 It’s unanimous!
 We decide to call the group BACCA.
-The name uses the initials of our first names (plus an extra A to grow on), and means a round fruit, like olives or berries, grouped together.
+The name uses the initials of our founders’ first names -Bethany, Anne, Carolyn, Claire, plus an extra A to grow on.

 June 2012.
 BACCA members celebrate our first birthday.
 We’ve been writing and meeting each month for over a year.
 It’s working!